ujfalusi/sof-kconfig/README.md

 sof-dev-defconfig lists all SOF developer options which should not be enabled by distros.
-This file in included in all SOF CI configurations. sst-defconfig lists all the options for the SST driver. hdaudio-defconfig lists all the options for HDaudio codec support. sof-mach-driver-defconfig lists all the optiosn for SOF enabled machine driver support. soundwire-defconfig lists all the options for SoundWire support.
+This file in included in all SOF CI configurations. sst-defconfig lists all the options for the SST driver. hdaudio-defconfig lists all the options for HDaudio codec support. mach-driver-defconfig lists all the optiosn for SOF enabled machine driver support. soundwire-defconfig lists all the options for SoundWire support.

 Those fragments are supposed to be applied on top of a default kernel